Your (new) Windows PC doesn’t support DOS applications anymore.

 Also prints to Windows-only (GDI) printers, for instance a virtual printer to produce PDF’s.

 Reliable, its file system is (in sync with) that of Windows.
-No internal disk caching corrupting files.
+No internal file caching/buffering corrupting data.

 Network support with (verified) record locking, required by multi-user DOS applications to function reliable.

-Copy/paste text from Windows to DOS and vice versa, with transparent conversion of Windows/DOS text.
+Copy/paste Windows text to DOS and vice versa, transparent conversion of Windows Unicode/DOS ASCII text.

 Portable, small footprint and little impact on Windows resources.
 Not advertising its presence, except if unregistered and networked.